 Cuban-born Raul Ramos y Sanchez grew up in Miami’s cultural kaleidoscope before becoming a long-time resident of the U.S. Midwest.
 After a successful career in advertising that included founding an ad agency with offices in Ohio and California, Ramos turned to more personally significant work.

 This began with developing a documentary for public television, Two Americas: The Legacy of our Hemisphere and also creating MyImmigrationStory.com — an online forum for the U.S. immigrant community.
-Works of fiction by Raul include the Class H Trilogy (America Libre, House Divided and Pancho Land) and the coming of age novel, The Skinny Years.
+Works of fiction by Raul include the Class H Trilogy (America Libre, House Divided and Pancho Land), the coming of age novel, The Skinny Years and Mustang To Paducah.

 The author and his work have been featured on television, radio and print publications across the country along with a host of online media sources.
 Read Raul’s personal story below.